85mm is How Many Inches? A practical guide to Metric-Imperial Conversions

 Introduction: The Metric and Imperial Systems

 The imperial system, also known as the US customary system, is a system of units that originated in the United Kingdom.
-It's less systematic than the metric system and uses less intuitive conversion factors between units.
+Worth adding: it's less systematic than the metric system and uses less intuitive conversion factors between units.
 Common units of length include inches (in), feet (ft), yards (yd), and miles (mi).
 The imperial system is still prevalent in the United States, but the metric system is increasingly used globally.

 Converting 85mm to Inches: The Calculation